SidR-13/Winter-Internship/README.md

 # Winter-Internship
-This repository includes week - wise tasks completed during the duration of the 8-week Internship
+This repository includes week - wise tasks completed during the duration of the 8-week Data Analytics Internship.